PoliticalGraveyard.com

 See also National Governors Association biography — Wikipedia article

-Robert L. Richardson, Jr. (b.
+Robert L. Richardson Jr. (b.
 1926) — of Saginaw, Saginaw County, Mich.
 Born in Saginaw, Saginaw County, Mich., April 20, 1926.
 Republican.
-Served in the U.S. Army during World War II; lawyer; administrative assistant to U.S. Rep. Alvin Bentley, 1953-56; Saginaw County Prosecuting Attorney, 1959-62; member of Michigan state senate 35th District, 1965-74; candidate in primary for U.S. Representative from Michigan 8th District, 1974; candidate for Judge, Michigan Court of Appeals 3rd District, 1974; member of Michigan Republican State Central Committee, 1979.
+Served in the U.S. Army during World War II; lawyer; administrative assistant to U.S. Rep. Alvin Bentley, 1953-56; Saginaw County Prosecuting Attorney, 1959-62; member of Michigan state senate 35th District, 1965-74; candidate for U.S. Representative from Michigan 8th District, 1974; candidate for Judge, Michigan Court of Appeals 3rd District, 1974; member of Michigan Republican State Central Committee, 1979.
 Congregationalist.
 Member, Freemasons; Kiwanis; Veterans of Foreign Wars; American Legion.
 Still living as of 1979.

 Farrell Eugene Roberts (1922-1985) — also known as Farrell E. Roberts — of Pontiac, Oakland County, Mich.; Bloomfield Hills, Oakland County, Mich.
 Born in Salt Lake City, Salt Lake County, Utah, March 29, 1922.
 Republican.
 Served in the U.S. Navy during World War II; served in the U.S. Navy during the Korean conflict; lawyer; Oakland County Prosecuting Attorney, 1953-54; member of Michigan state house of representatives from Oakland County 3rd District, 1957-60; member of Michigan state senate, 1961-64, 1965-66 (12th District 1961-64, 14th District 1965-66); candidate for Judge, Michigan Court of Appeals 2nd District, 1964, 1974 (primary); circuit judge in Michigan 6th Circuit, 1967-78.
 Congregationalist.
 Member, American Bar Association; American Judicature Society; Delta Sigma Phi; Delta Theta Phi; Kiwanis; Elks; Amvets.
 Died in 1985 (age about 63 years).
 Burial location unknown.